 This grant program is utilizing state Energy Transition funds appropriated by PA 103-0006.
 Total amount of funding expected to be awarded through this NOFO is \$8.5 million.
 Awards will range from \$50,000 to \$1,000,000.
-The Department expects to make up to 40 awards for though this NOFO.
+The Department expects to make up to 40 awards through this NOFO.

-Anticipated start date for awards will be determined after application review.
-The period of performance is expected to be up to four years from start of the award.
+Anticipated start date for awards is dependent on application submission and review.
+The period of performance is expected to be the date when the grant is awarded through up to four years from the date of grant agreement execution.